Land development: History

 Land development has a history dating to Neolithic times around 8,000 BC.
 From the dawn of civilization, the process of land development has elaborated the progress of improvements on a piece of land based on codes and regulations, particularly housing complexes.

 Economic aspects

 In an economic context, land development is also sometimes advertised as land improvement or land amelioration.
 It refers to investment making land more usable by humans.
 For accounting purposes, it refers to any variety of projects that increase the value of the process.
-Most are depreciable, but some land improvements are not able to be depreciated because a useful life cannot be determined.
-Home building and containment are two of the most common and the oldest types of development.
+Most are depreciable, but some land improvements are not able to be deprecated because a useful life cannot be determined.
+Home building and containment are two of the most common and oldest types of development.